RobWiederstein/open_data_leg/README.markdown

 ## Conclusion

-Kentucky has taken the beginning steps in making government data available through a transparency and gis portal.
-However, it is time to go further.
-By creating a central location for data in machine readable formats, Kentucky can become one of the top states in the open data movement.
-Creating a data-friendly environment can spur innovation and technology.
+Government data is valuable.
+It belongs to the public and should be widely dissiminated and easily accessible.
+Many states have created a centralized location to serve as a repository for this data and formatted it so that it can be shared.
+While Kentucky has taken strong steps in the creation of a transparency and GIS portal, Kentucky can do more.
+Kentucky should centralize its data in an open data portal in machine readable formts.
+Creating a data-centered state government can spur innovation, improve decision making, drive government transparency  and increase civic engagement.